letronghieu4897/To-Duck-List/README.md

    - 🔵 **Blue**: Tasks due after 7 days
    - 🟢 **Green**: Tasks with no deadline
    - ⚪ **Gray**: Completed tasks

+5. **Setting Deadlines**: When adding or editing a task, use the date/time picker to set a deadline.
+6. **Understanding Task Colors**:
+   - Red background: Urgent tasks (overdue or due within 24 hours)
+   - Orange background: Warning tasks (due in 2-7 days)
+   - Blue background: Normal tasks (due in more than 7 days)
+   - Green background: Tasks with no deadline
+   - Gray background: Completed tasks

 ## Storage